rocicorp/diff-server/README2.md

 # Introducing Replicant

-Replicant dramatically reduces the difficulty to build these "offline-first" mobile applications.
+Replicant dramatically reduces the difficulty to build offline-first mobile applications.

 The key features that contribute to Replicant's leap in usability are:

-* **Transactions**: Replicant supports complex multikey read/write transactions.
-Transactions are arbitrary functions in a standard programming language, which are run serially and completely isolated from each other.
+* **Transactions**: Replicant supports full [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) multikey read/write
+transactions.
+Transactions in Replicant are expressed as arbitrary functions, which are executed serially and isolated from each other.
-* **Conflict-free**: All nodes are guaranteed to resolve to the same state once all transactions have been synced (aka "[strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)").
-Developers, in almost all cases, do not need to think about the fact that nodes are disconnected.
+* **Conflict-free**: All nodes are guaranteed to arrive at the same state once all transactions have been synced.
+That is, Replicant has "[Strong Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)").
+This feature, combined with transactions means that in almost all cases, developers do not need to think about the fact that nodes are disconnected.
 They simply use the database as if it was a local database and synchronization happens behind the scenes.
-* **Standard Data Model**: The replicant data model is a standard document database.
-From an API perspective, it's very similar to FireStore, Mongo, Couchbase, Fauna, etc. You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
-You don't need a special `Counter` datatype to model a counter.
-You just use arithmetic.
+* **Standard Data Model**: The Replicant data model is a standard document database.
+From an API perspective, it's very similar to Google Cloud Firestore, MongoDB, Couchbase, FaunaDB, and many others.
+You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
 * **Easy to Adopt**: Replicant is designed to integrate incrementally into existing systems, not take them over.

 # Intuition